Stumble/sqlc/GUIDE.md

 LIMIT @first;
 ```

-Best practices:

-+ Use `@arg_name` to explicitly name all the arguments for the query.
-If somehow not working, try to use
-  `sqlc.arg()`, or `sqlc.narg()` if appropriate.
-  It is highly recommended to read [this doc](https://docs.sqlc.dev/en/latest/howto/named_parameters.html).
-+ DO NOT mix `$`, `@` and `sqlc.arg()/sqlc.narg()` in one SQL query.
-Each query should purely use one kind
-  of parameter style.
-+ Use `::type` postgreSQL type conversion to hint sqlc for arguments that their types are hard or
-  impossible to be inferred.

-Known issues:

-+ `from unnest(array1, arry2)` is not supported yet.
-Use `select unnest(array1), unnest(array1)` instead.
-  Note, when the arrays are not all the same length then the shorter ones are padded with NULLs.
-+ In some cases, you must put a space before the "@" symbol for named parameter,
-  For example, a statement like `select ... where a=@a`
-  cannot be correctly parsed by sqlc.
-You must change it to `select ... a = @a`.
-  You shall notice this type of error after code generation, as you will see that some parameters are
-  missing in the generated code and an incorrect SQL is used for query (still including @).

 This wicked forked sqlc adds two abilities to query: cache and invalidate.

 Both of them are added by extending sqlc to allow passing additional options per each query.